 Originally, Mentor Capital was formed in Silicon Valley in 1985 with $1,000 by the current CEO, Chet Billingsley.
 The company completed dozens of early private acquisitions and went public in 1996.

 Mentor Capital feels there is an opportunity to approach pre-IPO companies as a business-focused, high-integrity, public company providing significantly more financing to private companies.
 As a result, Mentor will be able to return increasing stock value to the investing public.

-Leaders in the energy, mining and minerals, technology, consumer products, management services, and manufacturing sectors who are seeking the advantages of the public market, including greater ease of funding, liquidity, a pathway for investor exit, plus the availability of acquisition currency are encouraged to contact Mentor Capital to discuss how they might capture those public benefits by working through MNTR.
+Leaders in the energy, medical products, manufacturing, cryptocurrency, and real estate industries who are seeking the advantages of the public market, including greater ease of funding, liquidity, a pathway for investor exit, plus the availability of acquisition currency are encouraged to contact Mentor Capital to discuss how they might capture those public benefits by working through MNTR.